-However, DBSA remains dependent on market funding and is therefore vulnerable to increased risk aversion by institutional investors, especially in the currently tight local capital market conditions where the bank has been unable to tap the market for the past several months.
+However, DBSA remains dependent on market funding and is therefore vulnerable to increased risk aversion by institutional investors, especially in the currently tight local capital market conditions where the bank, other than for some private placements, has not tapped the market for the past several months.
 DBSA also maintains a short-term maturity profile for its liabilities, with an estimated ZAR12 billion of credit facilities (capital and interest) maturing between March 2021-22.
-To address these challenges, management closely monitors its liquidity position: over the past 12 months it has raised an additional ZAR17 billion of new funding; while maturing liabilities are also partly financed by a combination of loan repayments and reduced new loan disbursements where necessary.
+To address these challenges, management closely monitors its liquidity position: over the past 12 months it has raised an additional ZAR17 billion of new funding; while maturing liabilities are also in large part financed by a combination of loan repayments and reduced new loan disbursements where necessary.
 These initiatives have allowed the bank to significantly build up its liquidity buffers to more than ZAR8 billion as of September 2020.